 Plan and Develop Content: There is a popular saying that “Content is king” it is true as that is predominantly what will attract visitors to your website.
 Content includes blogs, articles, infographics, photos anything that your visitor will find useful and valuable.
 The content should be a clear indicator of what you do and who you are, whether the site is personal or a business entity.
 However, the most important content on your website is your business’ contact information such as your company’s branded email address, physical address if needed, and telephone number, as well as any required information your line of business may require such as a state license number.

 Promote your website: Having an awesome website that nobody is aware of is a waste of time and money so it is important to promote your site.
 Think about how visitors will find your website.
 Promote your web address on business cards, social media, in online directories etc. Google and other search engines offer free Search Engine Optimization (SEO) tools that can help to organically boost web search ranking.
 Google analytics tool also tracks pretty much every bit of traffic you could imagine on your website; Analytics also shows many keyword insights as to which terms people use to land on your pages.

 Maintain your website: You must budget time and effort to maintaining a website.
-Ensuring that you have backups, security and maintenance is crucial to not only the health of your site, but your business.
-Regardless of the type of structure you decide to build your site, you will need to do upgrades to CMS (e.g. WordPress), plugins, and/or extensions.
+Ensuring that you have backups, security and maintenance are crucial to not only the health of your site but your business.
+Regardless of the type of structure, you decide to build your site, you will need to do upgrades to CMS (e.g. WordPress), plugins, and/or extensions.
 Virus’, malware or just plain human error can cause your site to go down and you should invest in systems that will keep your site running smoothly and ensuring that your customers visit is a stable one.

-Whether you are creating a website for business of personal use the above checklist will be invaluable.
+Whether you are creating a website for a business or personal use the above checklist will be invaluable.